-Student Services Team
+Student Support Team

-The Student Services Team (SST) is a problem-solving team that meets to discuss concerns about individual students in the domains of academic achievement, social-emotional, or behavioral functioning and determine appropriate interventions that will help students to be successful learners at the Conservatory Lab.
-The SST is coordinated by the Special Education Coordinator.
+The Student Support Team (SST) is a problem-solving team that meets to discuss concerns about individual students in the domains of academic achievement, social-emotional, or behavioral functioning to determine appropriate interventions that will help students to be successful learners at the Conservatory Lab.

 Teachers are responsible for notifying families about any concerns prior to referral and for communicating the content of any intervention plan that has been created (e.g. strategies, supports, accommodations, etc.).
-The Special Education Coordinator is responsible for communicating the intervention plan and follow-up steps from the SST meeting to any teacher or staff member that works with the student.
+The Director of Student Services or designee is responsible for communicating the intervention plan and follow-up steps from the SST meeting to any teacher or staff member that works with the student.
 This will allow for collaboration between home and school and among the school staff so that the student's specific needs are being addressed and monitored.

 Student supports will be communicated with the family.
 If a parent or guardian has any concerns about your child's success in school, you may contact your child's teacher, who in turn will refer your concerns to the SST.
-If you would like more information about the SST process, please contact the Special Education Coordinator
+If you would like more information about the SST process, please contact the building Assistant Principal.

-English Language Learners
+English Learners

-Some students may be eligible for language instruction and academic support through the services of the English Language Learners (ELL) Program at Conservatory Lab.
-The recommendation for ELL service is based upon a combination of classroom teacher's observation, answers on the Home Language Survey, and through the WIDA-Placement Test.
+Some students may be eligible for language instruction and academic support through the services of the English Learners (EL) Program at Conservatory Lab.
+The recommendation for EL service is based upon a combination of classroom teacher's observation, answers on the Home Language Survey, and through the WIDA-Placement Test.

-Students identified as ELL will receive language and content support in either push-in and/or pull-out sessions.
+Students identified as EL will receive language and content support in either push-in and/or pull-out sessions.
 The sessions will work on the same content that the regular education teacher provides, but will be delivered by a licensed ESL teacher and will specifically address the four primary language domains: Listening, Speaking, Reading, and Writing.
 The length of the sessions is determined by state regulations of recommended hours according to each student's level of English language proficiency:

-As mandated by the state, ELL students will participate in all state required English language proficiency assessments annually until they graduate from the program.
-As of 2013, these assessments include the ACCESS test and the WIDA-Apt Placement test.
-Students must take these two assessments in addition to any grade level PARCC tests they may be required to take during the same school year.
+As mandated by the state, EL students will participate in all state required English language proficiency assessments annually until they graduate from the program.
+These assessments include the ACCESS test and the WIDA Placement test.
+Students must take these two assessments in addition to any grade level MCAS tests they may be required to take during the same school year.